oxynaz/snap-coin-miner-optimized/epyc-fix.md

 No need for `--no-hugepages` anymore.
 You should get better performance with huge pages enabled.

 **To make it persistent across reboots**, add the echo commands to `/etc/rc.local` or create a systemd service.

+NOTE:
+Some users reported better performance by setting the thread count manually in miner.toml instead of using -1 (auto-detect).

+Try setting the exact number of threads in your miner.toml:

+[threads]
+count = 192

+(replace 192 with your actual thread count from nproc)